DivyanshParmar-iitkgp/DivyanshParmar-iitkgp/README.md

 - 👋 Hi, Myself Divyansh
 - 👀 I’m interested in different activities
-- 🌱 I’m currently learning coding in C language
+- 🌱 I’m currently learning coding in C++ language
 - 💞️ I’m looking to collaborate on _
 - 📫 How to reach me _
 - 😄 Pronouns: He/His/Him